upb-lea/LCB-CCB-01_LEA_Control_Board/README.md

 The external hardware monitor (LCB-CHW) is for viewing internal counter variables on the oscilloscope and is mainly used for troubleshooting the control board in the overall system (control board + power converter).

 ## PCB overview
-This is the main repository of the LEA-Control-Board (LCB) project.
+This is the main repository of the LEA Control Board (LCB) project.
 Due to correct PCB versioning, every single PCB is in its own repository.
  * [LCB-CDB-01_Dock_Board](https://github.com/upb-lea/LCB-CDB-01_Dock_Board)
  * [LCB-CHW-01_Hardware_Monitor](https://github.com/upb-lea/LCB-CHW-01_Hardware_Monitor)
  * [LCB-ADA-01_Adapter_Board](https://github.com/upb-lea/LCB-ADA-01_Adapter_Board)

-Symbols, Footprints and 3D-models can be found in the [LEA KiCad Library](https://github.com/upb-lea/LEA_KiCad_Library).
+Symbols, footprints and 3D-models can be found in the [LEA KiCad Library](https://github.com/upb-lea/LEA_KiCad_Library).

 Due initially wrong selected comparators (no rail-to-rail), the comparator adapter board [LCB-ADA-01](https://github.com/upb-lea/LCB-ADA-01_Adapter_Board) was introduced to replace the comparator.